jakobdylanc/llmcord.py/README.md

 Additionally:
 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.
 - You can seamlessly move any conversation into a [thread](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.
+- When you DM the bot, conversations will continue automatically.
+Just @ the bot to start a new conversation.
+You can still reply to continue from anywhere.

 ### Choose any LLM
 llmcord supports remote models from: